NRCar/T2_P5/README.md

 ## Intro

 This repository contains my solution to the MPC Project.
 The goal of this project is to navigate a track in the simulator with a 100ms actuator latency.
-My solution allows the car to drive as fast as possible hitting 1more than 99 MPH` when the track is straight
+My solution allows the car to drive as fast as possible hitting `more than 99 MPH` when the track is straight

 ### The Model